superfaceai/one-sdk/README.md

 # ¯\\_(ツ)_/¯

-A simple demenonstration can be run with `./examples/run.sh node`.
+A simple demenonstration can be run with `./examples/run.sh node [CORE_DOCKER=1]`.
 It builds entire projects and Node.js host, then runs the example.

 This will require to have Development requirements installed.
 In case of building the core in Docker `node` and `yarn` are still required.